 Types of Careers

-- Information Security Analyst: Information security analysts identify vulnerabilities in computer networks and systems and use their expertise to uncover cybersecurity issues.
+- Information Security Analyst: Information security analysts identify vulnerabilities in computer networks and systems, and use their expertise to uncover cybersecurity issues.
 They conduct tests to determine the most effective method of protecting sensitive data from security breaches, which includes everything from staff training to implementing new software.
+The 2019 median annual salary for information security analysts was $99,730, per the BLS.

 Similarities Between MIS and CIS Degrees

-Both MIS and CIS degrees are in the general field of information systems, a discipline that helps organizations manage people and processes through data and software.
+Both MIS and CIS degrees are in the information systems field, a discipline that helps organizations manage people and processes through data and software.
 Both degrees include some business coursework as well as technology-related courses.

 The MIS degree curriculum combines business and management courses to provide students with cross-functional expertise.
 Business courses typically cover project management, accounting, marketing, economics, business law, and statistics.
 Technical courses for MIS degrees include application development, database design, project management, programming, business data, and information technology and security.
 The MIS curriculum prepares students to think strategically and take on leadership roles.